ioanmeri/web-performance-building-faster-websites/02-web-performance-explained.md

 Images from 100kb to almost 1Mb (increase 775%)

-### Why this matter when lots of people have multi gb data bands
+### Why this matter when lots of people have multi Gb data bands

 - Many countries have Pay-as-you-go (PAYG) system